sts/ruby-openvz/contrib/README.md

 <pre>
 Usage: vzvethadd ctid vlanid ifname

-To add an eth0 to container 100211 which is bridged over vzbr400:

-   vzvethadd 100211 400 eth0
+To add an eth0 to container 100211 which is bridged with vzbr400: vzvethadd 100211 400 eth0

-To add an eth0 to container 100211 which is bridged over vzbreth0:

-   vzvethadd 100211 eth0 eth0
+To add an eth0 to container 100211 which is bridged with vzbreth0: vzvethadd 100211 eth0 eth0

-To undo changes done by vzvethadd, run:

-   vzctl set ctid --netif_del ifname.
+To undo changes done by vzvethadd, run: vzctl set ctid --netif_del ifname.
 </p-re>